Best Advice for Dogs with Skin Issues

 Before I tell the ongoing saga with Mr. Stix's skin.
 Here is my best advice for dogs with skin problems.

 - See a board-certified veterinary dermatologist as soon as you can.
-Yes, your main veterinarian can probably help, but it's honestly best to go right to the top experts.
+Yes, your main veterinarian can probably help.
+Honestly, though, it's best to go right to the top experts.

 - Agree to whatever skin scrapings / cytology the veterinary dermatologist recommends.
 This provides information about what types of secondary infections currently grow on your dog's damaged skin.

 - Do NOT assume every skin issue is allergies.
-It often is some sort of allergic process, but NOT always and assuming so (and acting accordingly may only delay real solutions and subject your dog to all kinds of quack advice and home remedies).
+It often is some sort of allergic process, but NOT always.
+Assuming so (and acting accordingly may only delay real solutions and subject your dog to all kinds of quack advice and home remedies).

 - Buy the best quality fish oil and Vitamin E supplements you can afford, if it's recommended for your particular case of a dog with skin issues.